 However, a fundamental limitation exists in all previous works: the memory is retrieved from a fixed corpus and is constrained by the corpus's quality.
-Due to the finite retrieval space, bounded memory significantly limits the potential of memory-augmented generation models.
-In this paper, by exploring the \textit{primal problem}'s duality, \textbf{better generation also prompts better memory}, we propose a novel framework called \model.
-This framework iteratively employs a retrieval-augmented generator to create an unbounded memory pool and uses a memory selector to choose one output as memory for the subsequent generation round.
+Due to the finite retrieval space, bounded memory significantly restricts the potential of memory-augmented generation models~\citep{yu2023generate}.
+In this paper, we explore the duality of the \textit{primal problem}, which posits that \textbf{better generation also prompts better memory}.
+We propose a novel framework called \model, which iteratively employs a retrieval-augmented generator to create an unbounded memory pool and uses a memory selector to choose one output as memory for the subsequent generation round.
 By combining the \textit{primal} and \textit{dual problem}, a retrieval-augmented generation model can elevate itself using its own output, referred to as self-memory.
 The key insight behind \model is that the text more closely resembling the data distribution during inference is not the training data~\cite{wang2022training}, but the model's own output.

 \model consists of two complementary components: a retrieval-augmented generator and a memory selector.
-The generator operates under two distinct paradigms: fine-tuning a small model or few-shot prompting a LLM.
-For the former, we supervise the generator with labeled data and retrieved memory, while for the latter, we employ a fixed black-box LLM exclusively for inference alongside retrieved in-context learning samples.
+The generator operates under two distinct paradigms: fine-tuning a small model or few-shot prompting an LLM.
+For the former, we train the generator with labeled data and retrieved memory, while for the latter, we employ a fixed black-box LLM exclusively for inference alongside retrieved in-context learning samples.
 We then use the generator's output to train a memory selector based on a specific performance metric.
 By simply replacing the retrieved memory with unbounded generated memory, we achieve higher-quality generation output~(\textit{primal problem}), which subsequently serves as memory for the next round after being refined by the memory selector~(\textit{dual problem}).

 To evaluate the efficacy of the \model, we carry out comprehensive experiments in three distinct text generation tasks: neural machine translation, abstractive text summarization, and dialogue generation.
 We witness substantial enhancements over robust baselines, attaining state-of-the-art outcomes in \jrc (four directions), \xsum (50.3 ROUGE-1), and \bigpatent (62.9 ROUGE-1).
 To gain deeper insights into the \model, we meticulously investigate each crucial component and pinpoint the existing system bottleneck to guide future research endeavors.